 Ensure that funds provided by AZSTA are distributed in a responsible and effective manner while ensuring compliance with the Authority's enabling legislation.

-Adjacent, in proximity, or benefit to a public school.
+Adjacent, in proximity, or benefit to a local school.

 Benefit to a local community (number of individuals impacted).

 Previous AZSTA grant recipients are encouraged to apply, but may not be as highly considered as first time applicants.